 On arrival at the “nursery patch”, your instructor will run through a few safety matters, before you both exit the car and swap seats.

 You will then be introduced to what is referred to as the “cockpit drill”, which is the routine you will use every time you get into a car, to ensure that it is properly set up for you.
 The drill is easily remembered by the acronym “D, H, triple S, M”, which stands for “Door, Handbrake, Seat, Seatbelt, Steering, Mirrors”.
-This is important, because if you are getting private practice with a qualified friend or family member (who has held a full UK driving licence for three years), you will need to know how to set up the car for yourself.
+This is important, because if you are getting private practice with a qualified friend or family member (who is over 21 and has held a full UK driving licence for three years), you will need to know how to set up the car for yourself.

 You will be shown the controls for the car to ensure you are familiar with where everything is, (nothing worse than wiping your windows when you are supposed to be signalling your direction!)